 READING ROYALS POSTSEASON HISTORY

 The Royals have been one of the most consistently successful franchises in ECHL history, appearing in their 14th postseason in 20 years of existence.
-They were Kelly Cup champions in 2012-13, the final season of current Royals Head Coach Kirk McDonald’s playing career.
-McDonald, now in his fourth season as Royals head coach, led them to their best point percentage in franchise history (.697), finishing one win shy (45) of tying the franchise mark.
-This is Reading’s second postseason appearance under McDonald.
+They were Kelly Cup champions in 2012-13, the final season of current Royals Head Coach Kirk MacDonald’s playing career.
+MacDonald, now in his fourth season as Royals head coach, led them to their best point percentage in franchise history (.697), finishing one win shy (45) of tying the franchise mark.
+This is Reading’s second postseason appearance under MacDonald.
 After losing in the first round in 2017-18, the Royals missed the playoffs in 2018-19 and were on track for the #2 seed in 2019-20 before the pandemic.
 Reading hasn’t made it out of the first round since 2015-16 and 2013 remains their only championship.